 Multi-component No approved waiver

 *Arkansas, Michigan and Minnesota have a second targeted population/services waiver.
-New Hampshire has a second adult Medicaid expansion waiver.
+New Hampshire has a second adult Medicaid expansion waiver and a third targeted population/services waiver.
+Alabama's Medicaid Transformation demonstration was terminated before its implementation at the request of the state.
 Ohio's "Healthy Ohio Program" was not approved by CMS.

 Hawaii, not visible on the map, has an approved multi-component waiver.